 - 175g dried pinto bean, soaked overnight

-- 2 large onion, 1 halved, 1 finely chopped
+- 2 large onions, 1 halved, 1 finely chopped

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…

-- 4 carrot, peeled, 1 left whole, 3 cut into rounds
+- 4 carrots, peeled, 1 left whole, 3 cut into rounds

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…